jazzmonger/Leslie-Dual-Motor-Footswitch-Controller/README.md

 # lesliefootswitch
 Leslie Dual Motor foot switch speed control

 I love Leslies.
 I've had dozens of them over the years.
 My favs are the 146's and 122's, and the 46w is equally good.
-But....
-I to control them, I like a momentary on/off foot switch that varies the speed.
-And, Ideally, allows the OFF function to stop both motors.
-Jimm McGriff and other artists used the OFF function to great effect.
+But....  to control them, I like a momentary on/off foot switch that varies the speed - like on My Hammond XK5 and Leslie 3300.
+I know, I know.
+Clonewheel + new Leslie.
+The sound is close, but not ideal.
+So I need to add a REAL leslie to the picture.
+And, Ideally, one that allows the OFF function to stop both motors.
+Jimmy McGriff and other artists used the OFF function on the Leslie to great effect.
 So, how do we do this?
-I started with a 555 time circuit that "sort of worked", but hook up a highly inductive load like a leslie motor to the relay and all hell broke loose.
-Not to mention the CLICK of the relay.
+I started experimenting with a 555 time circuit that "sort of worked", but hook up a highly inductive load like a leslie motor to the relay and all hell broke loose.
+I couldnt mitigate the interference.
+Not to mention the loud CLICK of the typical relay.
 How do we get rid of the mechanical relay, add slow/fast AND OFF switching?
 Read on.

 Several years ago, I purchased a solid state AC relay module that is controlled with 5VDC signal.
 Clearly I had something in mind at the time, I just didnt know what until now.
 What if I used an ESP8266 and programmed it with ESPHome to enable full control?
 OK...
 But...
 Inductive interference from thre motors like on the 555 circuit?
 I can absolutely mitigate that with debouncing logic on the GPIO's.
 OK let's try it!